Rok holds a casino token in the Casino de Monte Carlo, Monaco

 • Reasonable prices in supermarkets.

-With close to 40,000 residents, 3,500 of whom live in Monte Carlo, Monaco is the second smallest country in the world, at two square kilometers, after the Vatican City; and the second most densely populated.
+With close to 40,000 residents, Monaco is the second smallest country in the world and the second most densely populated.

 What gave Monte Carlo so much publicity?

-One of the oldest and the most prestigious Formula One racing events of the year – Monaco Grand Prix since 1929; super luxury apartments; James Bond, who visited the casino in the movie Never Say Never Again in 1983; or the upscale Port Hercule harbor?
-Probably these are all consequences of tax heaven, where the rich and nasty reach people can hide from tax authorities and spend their money accompanied by other wealthy people.
+Maybe one of the oldest and the most prestigious Formula One racing events of the year – Monaco Grand Prix.
+It is also known for super-luxury apartments, James Bond’s casino visit in movie Never Say Never Again, and the upscale Port Hercule harbor.
+Monaco’s image reflects a tax haven where wealthy people avoid taxes and spend money among other affluent individuals.

 Short visit in 1992